arsonor/music-genre-classification-with-deep-learning/README.md

 These diverse data formats make the dataset a robust choice for exploring multiple classification approaches.
 However, in the purpose of this project, I chose to focus only on the audio files in the folder 'genres original'.

-The audio files are processed to extract MFCC features (this audio feature is explained in the EDA notebook) and segment the 30-second audio files into 3-second clips for model training.
+The audio files are processed to extract **MFCC features (this audio feature is explained in the [`eda.ipynb`](notebooks/eda.ipynb) notebook)** and segment the 30-second audio files into 3-second clips for model training.

 ### Practical Applications